Ebook Sales Down: A New Masquerade?

 It begins with an analysis of the figures published by the Association of American Publishers (AAP) and the UK Publishers’ Association (idem for the United Kingdom).

 Numbers are not very good for e-book sales since the UK Publishers’ Association announces a 17% drop in sales of ebooks.

-At the same time, ie in the first quarter of 2017, a 8% increase in paper books is recorded.
+At the same time, ie in the first quarter of 2017, an 8% increase in paper books is recorded.

 This increase in sales of paper books is indisputable.
 Indeed, we can estimate that the figures are reliable because the big publishers are the ones who publish the most books.

 However, digital figures are increasingly contested.
-Indeed, they do not take into account all the independent publishers and – therefore – of the whole economy of Amazon’s self-published book – to name but a few.
+Indeed, they do not take into account all the independent publishers and – therefore – the whole economy of Amazon’s self-published books – to name but a few.

 Traditional and mainstream media tend to publish such figures, but do not have the knowledge to understand them.

 An analysis of potentially false results

 A simplistic analysis is based on the following: